 Later, he dominated from a stunning pole in Singapore – way over the car’s potential, by the team’s own admission at the time – and was fighting for second on the last lap at Monza when he crashed out chasing the Brawns.

 In Valencia he led for much of the way but Rubens Barrichello in the Brawn always had him on a bit of strategic elastic and ultimately pushed him down to second.
 In Abu Dhabi he set a stupendous pole and looked set to walk the race but suffered a brake problem that put him out.

-In summary, in 2009 he had put the car in places it had no business being at Melbourne, Bahrain, Hungary, Valencia, Monza, Singapore and Abu Dhabi.
+In summary, in 2009 he had put the car in places it had no business being in Australia, Bahrain, Hungary, Valencia, Italy, Singapore and Abu Dhabi.
 Where it was possible to make valid comparison he outqualified team-mate Heikki Kovalainen by an average of 0.274s and won twice in what wasn’t on merit a winning car.